sychd/wooden-dummy/fp/functor.md

  In 'Context' class there is no actual profit.
 The context can be anything (and useful).
- Actually, it goes to monads usage where context (=== specific monad) gives you different perks like null-proof code (Maybe/Either monads) and other stuff that should be covered further.
+ Actually, it goes to monads usage where context (=== specific monad) gives you different perks like null-defensed code (Maybe/Either monads) and other stuff that should be covered further.